 Please also visit our Terms of Service section establishing the use, disclaimers, and limitations of liability governing the use of our website at www.caldwellpartners.com/terms-of-service/.

-Caldwell’s Collection And Use Of Personal Data.
-Caldwell receives Personal Data about individuals in the EU and Switzerland, including vendors, business contacts, users of Caldwell’s Sites, event registrants, and candidates.
+Caldwell’s Collection and Use of Personal Data.
+Caldwell receives Personal Data about individuals in the EU, UK and Switzerland, including vendors, business contacts, users of Caldwell’s Sites, event registrants, and candidates.
 The Personal Data collected and its uses are described in Sections 2 through 4, above.

-In compliance with the Privacy Shield Principles, Caldwell commits to resolve complaints about its collection or use of the Personal Data of individuals located in the EU and Switzerland.
-Any such individual who has a complaint regarding this Policy should submit the complaint to email@example.com.
+In compliance with the Privacy Shield Principles, Caldwell commits to resolve complaints about its collection or use of the Personal Data of individuals located in the EU, UK and Switzerland.
+Any such individual who has a complaint regarding this Policy should submit the complaint to firstname.lastname@example.org.
 Caldwell will promptly investigate, and attempt to resolve, such complaints in accordance with this Policy and the Privacy Shield Principles.
 Any individual who is not satisfied with the internal resolution of a complaint may seek redress with JAMS, an alternative dispute resolution provider based in the United States.
-You can contact JAMS at 3800 Howard Hughes Parkway, 11th Floor, Las Vegas, NV 89169 USA or by e-mail at firstname.lastname@example.org.
+You can contact JAMS at 3800 Howard Hughes Parkway, 11th Floor, Las Vegas, NV 89169 USA or by e-mail at email@example.com.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information and to file a complaint.
+The services of JAMS are provided at no cost to you.
 In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.
 The Federal Trade Commission has jurisdiction over Caldwell’s compliance with the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Frameworks.